Enviably located within an area of renowned natural beauty.

 From the new clubhouse, (opened by Princess Anne), we have the most fabulous view over the water to enjoy others sailing or just relax with a drink or something to eat.

 The clubhouse and surroundings provide a fully equipped galley, with alternative liquid refreshments available from the fully stocked bar (including the local Hobson’s Brewery beers and bottled ciders), a BBQ area and modern showering and changing facilities.
 We have free wifi for those who can’t quite leave it behind!
 There are walks in the woods and around the reservoir, as well as maintained grassed spaces for children to play safely outside.
-We also cater for children inside the club house.
-We truly are a family friendly club.
+We also cater for children inside the club house with a selection of toys.
+Dogs on leads are allowed on site, but not in the club house or the water.

 We have active fleets in Solo, Laser, Fireball, Aero and GP14 classes, with many other types of sailing dinghies also represented in our menagerie fleet: our water is a packed and lively place to be, whether you are taking part in racing, joining our Cruisers or attending an Open Meeting or other event.
 Why not check our ‘What’s On?’
-Page, read our latest newsletter and then join our club to part of this great family?
+Page and then join our club to part of this great family?

 It isn’t all about being on the water -